frederic-perez/AmE-dictionary/data/idioms.md

 __crash and burn__ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._
 __crash cart__ The cart of medical equipment used when a patient “crashes” (experiences cardiac arrest). _Get a crash cart in here, this patient needs immediate attention!_
 __crash course (in something)__ :six: A rapid and intense course of training or research (usually undertaken in an emergency). _He took a crash course in Italian on his way to Italy._
-__crash__ :two: __3__ _vi_ To sleep. _If I don’t crash pretty soon, I’m going to die!_ _At most ski destinations, the drill goes like this: wake up, ski all day, have a fes drinks with dinner and crash by 2200._ _I went home to crash for a few hours, and when I woke up, the story had gone viral._
+__crash__ :three::hammer: __1__ To attend a party or other event uninvited. (see also crasher.) _The boys who tried to crash also broke a window._ __3__ _vi_ To sleep. _If I don’t crash pretty soon, I’m going to die!_ _At most ski destinations, the drill goes like this: wake up, ski all day, have a fes drinks with dinner and crash by 2200._ _I went home to crash for a few hours, and when I woke up, the story had gone viral._
 __crasher__
 __crazy town__
 __crazy__